AD-Archer/Nixos/README.md

 *   Ensured the backup service has `bash` and `git` in its PATH for proper operation.
 *   Numerous automated backups were committed throughout the day, reflecting continuous development.
 *   Several manual progress checkpoints, notably "12/5/25 12.35AM" and "12/5/25 12.50AM", were recorded by different contributors.

+#### Part 3

+Here's a summary of the additional changes:

+*   The backup service was updated to ensure `bash` and `git` are correctly included in its PATH.
+*   Multiple manual commits in the early morning likely reflect significant configuration adjustments.
+*   Numerous automated backups were performed throughout the day, capturing the flake's evolving state.